 The Entitlement Mediator intercepts requests and evaluates the actions performed by a user against an eXtensible Access Control Markup Language (XACML) policy.
-This supports XACML 2.0 and 3.0.
-WSO2 Identity Server can be used as the XACML Policy Decision Point (PDP) where the policy is set, and the ESB profile of WSO2 EI serves as the XACML Policy Enforcement Point (PEP) where the policy is enforced.
+Policies based on XACML 2.0 and 3.0 are supported.
+WSO2 Identity Server can be used as the XACML Policy Decision Point (PDP) where the policy is set, and WSO2 EI serves as the XACML Policy Enforcement Point (PEP) where the policy is enforced.

 When you add the Entitlement mediator to a sequence, the Entitlement mediator node appears as follows with four sub elements.
 These sub elements are used to define a mediation sequence to be applied based on the entitlement result.

 The following are descriptions for the four sub elements of the Entitlement mediator.

 |OnAccept||The sequence to execute when the result returned by the Entitlement mediator is |

 |OnReject||The sequence to execute when the result returned by the Entitlement mediator is |

 |Obligations||The sequence to execute when the XACML response contains an obligation statement.
 When this response is received, the Entitlement mediator clones the current message context, creates a new message context, adds the obligation statement to the SOAP body and then executes the sequence.
 Since the Obligations sequence is executed synchronously, the Entitlement mediator waits for a response.
 If the sequence returns a |

 |Advice||The sequence to execute when the XACML response contains an advice statement.
 When this response is received, the Entitlement mediator clones the current message context, creates a new message context, adds the advice statement to the SOAP body and then executes the sequence.
 Since the Advice sequence is executed asynchronously, the Entitlement mediator does not wait for a response.|

 The Entitlement mediator configuration screen appears below the tree as shown below.